top of page

-A quiet space to see what sits beneath the surface – in images, symbols, words and the nervous system.
+A quiet space to see what sits beneath the surface – in words, images, symbols and the nervous system.

 As someone who has moved through life with a neurodivergent brain and sensory processing disorder, I know what it is like to function “well” on the outside while quietly running on overdrive inside.
 For years, I pushed myself to adapt to systems that were never really built for me, and I see that same pattern in many of the high-performing, sensitive neurodivergent adults I work with today.

-Digital art psychotherapy grew out of that experience.
-It brings together the things that tend to make sense for brains like mine and many of the people I work with: images, structure, minimal clutter, and the online spaces we already inhabit.
-In my own work and life, I’ve discovered that working online with digital images offers a clean, contained way for those nervous systems to slow down, see themselves more clearly, and experiment with change without becoming overwhelmed.
-Creating that kind of space – the one I would have wanted earlier in my own journey – is the reason I do this work.
+Digital Art Psychotherapy grew out of my lived experience and my training in psychodynamic art psychotherapy.
+It brings together what tends to support nervous systems like mine—and many of the people I work with: structure, minimal clutter, and the online spaces we already inhabit.
+I’ve found that simple digital images can offer a clean, contained way to slow down, notice patterns more clearly, and experiment with change without becoming overwhelmed.
+Creating that kind of space—the one I would have wanted earlier in my own journey—is why I offer digital image-making as an option in sessions.

 What a session might be like?